hamptonpieryc/website/content/docs/club-rules.md

 ## 1. NAME:
 The Club shall be called 'The Hampton Pier Yacht Club'.

-## 2.OBJECTS:
+## 2. OBJECTIVES:
-**2.1** The principal object of the Club shall be to provide facilities for and promote community participation in the sport of Amateur Yacht Racing and Cruising and the promotion of social activities among the members.
+**2.1** The principal objective of the Club shall be to provide facilities for and promote community participation in the sport of Amateur Yacht Racing and Cruising and the promotion of social activities among the members.